-Pupil premium is used to provide additional support for the social, emotional, health and well-being of all pupils with potential barriers to learning.
+Pupil premium is used to provide additional support for the social, emotional, health and wellbeing of all pupils with potential barriers to learning.
 It provides pupils with interventions that impact positively on progress and achievement.

-High-quality teaching has the greatest impact on the progress and attainment of all pupils, disadvantage and non-disadvantaged.
-Senior and experienced teachers provide focused teaching of identified pupils to close the attainment gap.
-They also provide team teaching to develop the pedagogy of other staff, particularly ECTs.
+High-quality teaching has the greatest impact on the progress and attainment of all pupils, disadvantaged and non-disadvantaged.
+Senior and experienced teachers are class based to deliver and model exemplary lessons to close the attainment gap in their class, year and across their phase.
+They also provide additional support to develop the pedagogy of other staff, particularly ECTs.